Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Preliminaries

 where

-\end{lemma} The lemma here applies to the case where $V_e$ is subquadratic, e.g. $V_e(x)=-\sum_j \td{\ga}_j^2x_i^2$ for $\td{\ga}_j\ge 0$.
+\end{lemma} The lemma here applies to the case where $V_e$ is subquadratic, e.g. $V_e(x)=\pm\sum_j \td{\ga}_j^2x_i^2$ for $\td{\ga}_j\ge 0$.
 This is a generalized version for the Strichartz estimates given in \cite{deB91,Z12a} where $V_e$ is required being bounded from below.
 In the proof of the lemma, we directly study the action of $U(t-s)$ on the space $\sH^{1,r}$ based on \cite[Lemma 3.1]{Ya91}, an oscillatory integral operator result of Yajima.
-This provides a treatment for more general $A$ and $V$ in the time-dependent case that covers those in Proposition \ref{pr:gwp-lwpUav}.
-Such treatment are also different from the commutator method used in \cite{AMS12,Car11time}.
+This provides a treatment for $A$ sublinear and $V$ subquadratic in the time-dependent case that covers those in Proposition \ref{pr:gwp-lwpUav}.
+Such treatment is more general and also very different than the commutator method used in \cite{AMS12,Car11time}.